guitarrapc/githubactions-lab/README.md

 You can detect which files were changed with push or pull_request events in GitHub Actions.
 This is useful when you want to use `path-filter` but require further file handling.
 The following actions are available and can be used in the same way.

 `dorny/paths-filter` is still actively developed.
-However, its output is quite dynamic and hard to handle with static linters like actionlint.
+However, its output is quite dynamic and hard to handle with static linters.

 ```yaml
 # .github/workflows/file-change-detect-dorny.yaml